Healslut: Definition and history of term

 A healslut dynamic often consists of one player assuming the healer role, submitting to the player who has selected an offensive- or tank-class character.
 The term has been cited by Dictionary.com as being used as early as 2011, when it appeared in a tweet describing the Medic character in Team Fortress 2 as such.
 The term slut itself is regarded as an insult that may have a "gendered application" and is used "alongside other sexist language or content".
 As a result, the healslut term may be considered sexist.
 Assessing the healslut term, Ana Valens of The Daily Dot wrote that it is "empowering" in a sexual context, but "disparaging" in a gameplay one, adding "it implies two things: Either that a healer is a 'slut' who passively does nothing but heal, or the player is a healer who is a 'slut' for playing healer characters.
 The message is obvious: Healers are weak, passive participants in a game."

 In 2015, the concept was discussed on 4chan boards about healing classes in video games such as World of Warcraft and League of Legends.
 The term was further popularized through the 2016 first-person hero shooter Overwatch.
 As Overwatch "reinvigorated" the healslut scene, the related subreddit largely consisted of "handmade Mercy tributes."
 Writing for Kotaku, Luke Winkie noted this phenomenon as adjacent to "the surprisingly large hamlet of people animating porn based on the game's characters."
 While Overwatch is a popularly used game for those engaging in the kink, other games have also cited as access points for healslutting.
-Among them include World of Warcraft, Monster Hunter: World, Final Fantasy XIV, League of Legends, Town of Salem, Borderlands, and Civilization 5.
+Among them include World of Warcraft, Monster Hunter: World, Final Fantasy XIV and League of Legends.

 Winkie noted that the "breeziness" of the community is a core part of the scene.
 Valens noted that Winkie's article on Overwatchs healslut community was not well-received on Reddit, "as often happens with online communities built around niche interests."
 The moderator running the r/healsluts subreddit commented "I thought the article was terrible and did a horrible job portraying the healslut community, but in the end it was exposure.
 Can't bark too much when it was a net positive thing."
 Indeed, the related subreddit and Discord server both experienced considerable growth following the article's publication.

 Though there exists a prevalent stereotype within the Overwatch player base that "all women play Mercy", both male- and female-identified players have been noted to engage in healslutting.
 Additionally, some transgender individuals have been noted to cite healslutting as helpful for their self-expression and gender affirmation.
 Healslutting has been noted as a small niche, as there exists a broader community of players who enjoy selecting healer-class characters for a variety of reasons, including those non-sexual.